U.S. FDA looks to reduce toxic elements in baby food, boost inspections

 The FDA said on Friday it plans to finalize draft guidance on reducing inorganic arsenic in apple juice and publish draft guidance that will establish action levels for lead in juices.

-Baby food companies said they were working to reducing levels of metals that occur naturally in food products.
+Baby food companies say they are working to reducing levels of metals that occur naturally in food products.

 Reporting by David Shepardson; Editing by Sonya Hepinstall